 Cannot access memory at address 0xfffffffffffffe06

-If we give gdb a memory address, that does not actually point to a PyObject instance, we'll get an error on pointer dereference.
+If we give gdb a memory address that does not actually point to a PyObject instance, we will get an error on pointer dereference.

 There are only so many CPU registers to check.
 And you can easily automate this search by the means of a helper gdb command similar to: